AdobeDocs/experience-manager-cloud-service.pt-BR/help/sites-cloud/authoring/fundamentals/accessible-content.md

 >[!NOTE]
 >
->Alguns componentes predefinidos, como o **Carrossel** e o **Slideshow** não fornecem um meio de adicionar as descrições dos textos alternativos às imagens.
+>Alguns componentes prontos para uso, como o **Carrossel** e a **Apresentação de slides**, não fornecem um meio de adicionar descrições de texto alternativas a imagens.
 Ao implementar as versões desses componentes para a instância do AEM, sua equipe de desenvolvimento precisará configurá-los para suportar o atributo `alt`, para que os autores possam adicioná-lo ao conteúdo (consulte Adicionar suporte para elementos HTML e atributos adicionais).

 <!--
 >Some out-of-the-box components, such as **Carousel** and **Slideshow** do not provide a means for adding alternate text descriptions to images.
 When implementing versions of these for your AEM instance, your development team will need to configure such components to support the `alt` attribute so that authors can add it to the content (see [Adding Support for Additional HTML Elements and Attributes](/help/sites-administering/rte-accessible-content.md#adding-support-for-additional-html-elements-and-attributes)).
 -->